Ivana Španović: 2022–present

 In 2022, Španović, then Vuleta, retained her title at the World Indoor Championships held in Belgrade.
 She triumphed with 7.06, the best performance of the 2022 indoor season.
 She gained the fourth consecutive medal in the event: bronze in 2014, silver in 2016, gold in 2018 and gold in 2022.
 After a disappointing 7th place at World outdoor championships in Eugene, but with a millimeter foul, enough for a medal, she had a brilliant final of the season.
 First she won the gold medal at European Championships in Munich with a 7.06 jump, the best one in European Championships from 1998.
 She achieved 7.06 at the first attempt and it was the first jump over 7.00 at European Championships in the 21st century.
-After her seventh gold medal at a major championships, Španović-Vuleta won the final of 2022 Diamond League race in Zürich, with a result of 6.97, once again got on her first jump.
+After her seventh gold medal at a major championships, Španović-Vuleta won the final of 2022 Diamond League race in Zurich, with a result of 6.97, once again got on her first jump.
 So she won for the fourth time the long jump in the Diamond League, the most victories in this event.
 The Olympic Committee of Serbia therefore declared her Sportswoman of The Year for the third time.

 Her 2023 season was one to remember.
 In March, Vuleta took part in the European Indoor Championship in Athletics where she finished 3rd with 6.91.
 In August, Vuleta completed her long lasting dream of becoming the outdoor World Champion by winning gold medal at the World Outdoor Championship in Athletics with a 7.14 mark.
 She got the first gold medal for Serbia in an outdoor World Championships.
 In September, Vuleta announced her retirement from the athletics following the upcoming 2024 Summer Olympic Games in Paris.
 After her eighth gold medal at a major championships, Španović-Vuleta won the final of 2023 Diamond League race in Eugene, with a result of 6.85.
 So she won for the fifth time the long jump in the Diamond League, the most victories in this event.
 Previously she won another Diamong League meeting in Xiamen.
 The Olympic Committee of Serbia therefore declared her the best Sportswoman of The Year for the fourth time.

 In 2024, an achilles tendon injury meant she only competed twice before the Olympics where she failed to qualify for the final - achieving 6.51 m just short of the automatic qualification distance of 6.59 m.

 As of 2025, she is now specialising in the triple jump.

 Španović has achieved nineteen victories in the IAAF Diamond League circuit, a record in women long jump.
 Also, she has achieved two victories in the IAAF World Challenge circuit, at the ISTAF Berlin in 2015 and at the Hanžeković Memorial with 6.96, a new meeting record, in 2016.
 Since the 2013 World Championship, Španović has won overall 15 medals in all major events.

-She set 31 national senior records: 13 outdoors (all in long jump), 18 indoors (16 in long jump, one in 60m and one in pentathlon).
+She set 32 national senior records: 13 outdoors (all in long jump), 19 indoors (16 in long jump, one in 60m, one in triple jump and one in pentathlon).